 Peter says that grown-ups always forget their childhood memories, and soon Wendy will forget him.
 And before you say anything: no, I don’t think that was the issue he was throwing a tantrum about earlier.
 In the previous scene, Peter really did seem pissed off about growing up and mortality, not growing up and forgetting.
 They could have narrowed things to this one issue, relevant to Sora from the get-go, but they didn’t.
 Sora gets the chance to speechify that the important memories are just sleeping, and that they’ll come back some day.
 Oh for goodness’ sake, this is just copy and pasted elements of the main plot!
 What are we gaining from this?
 Are they trying to tie the forgetfulness process into aging?
 As you grow up you forget childhood friends?
 Even Agrabah’s ham-handedness was a little fresh!

 So Tinker Bell gives you her Summon Card (not nearly as miraculous as the KH1 Summon, but game developers tend not to let you break their games the same way twice), and everyone flies away.
 As he goes, Peter drops a Moogle on Donald’s head???
-Someone mentioned this in a forum a few days before I wrote my first draft of this section, and I hadn’t even remembered this incident.
+Someone mentioned this in a forum a few days before I wrote my first draft of this section, and I hadn’t even remembered that it happened!
 It’s absolutely perplexing and in both versions!
 It’s not just the violent goodbye, but this is the only time Moogles show up in the story of CoM at all.
 It wasn’t even clear if they were real (as real as any memory-being is) or just an abstraction of Sora’s mind like the Sleights found in Bounty chests!

 Riku is waiting for you at the other side of the floor.
 Sora tries to goad Riku into coming home so they can see Kairi, but Riku reminds him that he told Sora to look out for Kairi while they were at the door to darkness, so Sora should go do what he promised while Riku says that he’ll look out for Naminé.
 Let’s put aside this knights-and-princesses horsecrap for a second, because that’s a problem that runs through Kingdom Hearts from start to finish and I need to focus on this scene for a minute.
 Sora then asks Riku to come back for the sake of everyone else at the islands, but Riku responds by saying he’s forgotten them, and goads Sora by pointing out that he doesn’t even remember what they look like!
 Well, I don’t think Sora remembers what his parents look like, I mean… Oh, shit, he’s talking about the Final Fantasy trio, I completely forgot about them.
 Castle Oblivion is affecting the blogger!

-Naturally Sora can’t remember Selkie, Tibus and Walla, and his parents have probably been erased even from canon at this point in the franchise, so Riku’s point is well made.
+Naturally, Sora can’t remember Selkie, Tibus and Walla, and his parents have probably been erased even from canon at this point in the franchise, so Riku’s point is well made.
 Riku says that being in the Castle and losing his own memories has made things clear for him, now that he’s been reduced to his true memories.
-I wish he had said that during their last encounter, because it’s much less questionable as motivation than “Naminé doesn’t like you so I will attack you.”
+I wish he had said that during their last encounter, because it’s much less questionable as motivation than, “Naminé doesn’t like you so I will attack you.”
 (Though considering how often the game winks at a close-reading audience, maybe his motives are supposed to seem artificial?
 For more reasons than one).

 In response to this taunt Sora decides to beat Riku up to “jog [his] memory”!
 I’m not even kidding, that is his plan.
 I can’t believe this.
 I know I teased Sora for acting like a video game protagonist a half-dozen floors ago but this takes the cake.
 “I can’t reason with you, so I will advance the plot by defeating you as a boss!
 Have at you!”

-Even taking a relatively close look at Riku’s deck on the wiki, I can’t tell much of a difference between this fight and the first fight.
-Dude has two more 0 cards, and I won’t deny that that’s a pain, but that’s nearly it!
+Even taking a relatively close look at Riku’s stats and deck on the wiki, I can’t tell much of a difference between this fight and the first fight.
+Dude has two more 0 cards, and I won’t deny that that’s a small pain, but that’s nearly it!
 He hasn’t even gained HP, despite being worth 900 more EXP!
-No, the only thing close to a real change is the addition of a single Sleight to his original 0.
+No, the only thing close to a real change is the addition of a single Sleight to his original “no sleights.”
 Just.
 One.
 This after you’ve already beat Larxene and, for all I know, Hook, both of whom had three.
 In the GBA version, this new Sleight is Dark Firaga, but in the 3D version it’s Helm Split, a Sleight version of a basic attack from the GBA version.
 In either case, they’re relatively fast attacks, so you might not be able to break the attack before it strikes you, so prepare to Dodge Roll.
 There’s no prize for beating Riku here, so back to the plot.

 This retrospective’s 2D screenshots come from RickyC’s longplay of the GBA version of Kingdom Hearts: Chain of Memories at World of Longplays (YouTube), while 3D screenshots come from BlueGator’s longplay of the 1.5 HD version of Kingdom Hearts: Re: Chain of Memories at Temple of the Azure Flame (segmented version).